 | IHT400 submission | Within 12 months of death |

-For a straightforward estate – employed, PAYE, no self-employment, estate under the IHT threshold – HMRC’s involvement is typically resolved within a few months.
-More complex situations, particularly where self-assessment is involved or where the estate is close to or over the IHT threshold, can take considerably longer.
+For a straightforward estate – employed, PAYE, no self-employment, under the IHT threshold – HMRC’s involvement is usually resolved within a few months.
+Where self-assessment is involved, or the estate is close to or over the IHT threshold, it can take considerably longer.
+Do not finalise and distribute the estate until all HMRC matters are closed.

 Things to watch out for

-The Bereavement Helpline is separate from general HMRC enquiries.
-If you call the general HMRC number, you may be directed elsewhere and spend a long time on hold.
-Use 0300 322 9620 directly to reach the bereavement team.
+- The bereavement helpline is separate from general HMRC enquiries.
+If you call the general number you may be passed around and held for a long time.
+Use 0300 322 9620 to reach the bereavement team directly.

-Keep records.
-Note the date of every call, the name of the person you spoke to, and what was agreed.
-HMRC correspondence can be slow, and having a clear paper trail makes follow-up much easier.
+- Keep records.
+Note the date of every call, who you spoke to, and what was agreed.
+HMRC correspondence can be slow, and a clear paper trail makes follow-up far easier.

 Summary

-HMRC is one of the more time-consuming bereavement notifications, but each part is manageable if taken in order.
-Start with Tell Us Once to cover income tax, PAYE, and Child Benefit in one step.
-Then establish whether a self-assessment return is needed for the deceased’s final year.
-If the estate is over the IHT threshold, begin the IHT process promptly – the six-month payment deadline is strict.
+HMRC is one of the more time-consuming bereavement notifications, but each part is manageable when taken in order.
+Start with Tell Us Once to cover income tax, PAYE, and Child Benefit.
+Confirm whether a final self-assessment return is needed for the deceased’s final year.
+If the estate is over the IHT threshold, begin the inheritance tax process promptly and use IHT423 to pay from the bank – the six-month payment deadline is strict and interest accrues.
+Watch for capital gains tax if the estate sells property or shares, and chase any refund owed before you distribute the estate.

 Quick reference: